-If a company’s AP increases over a while, it means that management is making more purchases on credit than paying cash.
-In this case, there is less liquidity.
+- Your company’s AP increases: This means that management is making more purchases on credit than paying cash or delaying payments.

 Early Payment Discounts

-Other suppliers offer more significant discounts, such as the “2/10, n/30” payment term.
-Buyers who remit the amount owed within ten days may get a 2% discount on the amount owed.
+Other suppliers offer more significant discounts, such as a “2/10, n/30” payment term.
+Buyers who remit the amount owed within 10 days may get a 2% discount on the amount owed.

 Accounts Payable Turnover Ratio

-The rate at which a company settles its accounts payable in any given time period can be calculated using the accounts payable turnover ratio.
-The ratio is determined by dividing a company’s total amount of supplier purchases by the average accounts payable.
+The rate at which your company settles its accounts payable in any given time period is your accounts payable turnover ratio.
+The ratio is determined by dividing your company’s total amount of supplier purchases on credit by the average accounts payable.

-If Company A’s total supplier purchases amount to $60,000 and the average accounts payable is $4,000, Company A’s accounts payable turnover is 15 times per year.
+For example, if Company A’s total supplier purchases, with credit terms, amount to $60,000 and the average accounts payable is $4,000, Company A’s accounts payable turnover is 15 times per year.

 If a company is behind on a payment, a business owner can ask the vendor to reclassify the account payable as a long-term note.
-This payment term is for accounts due in 12+ months.
+This payment term is for accounts due in 12 months or more.
 The debt should no longer reside in a short-term expense account.